bitcoin/bitcoin/README.md

-Watercoin Core integration/staging tree
+Roleplaycoin Core integration/staging tree
 =====================================

-What is Watercoin?
+What is Roleplaycoin?
 ----------------

-Watercoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Watercoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Watercoin Core is the name of open source software which enables the use of this currency.
+Roleplaycoin is an experimental roleplayer digital currency that enables instant payments to anyone, anywhere in the world.
+Roleplaycoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Roleplaycoin Core is the name of open source software which enables the use of this currency.

 License